 The 17 SDGs are integrated, that is, they recognise that action in one area will affect outcomes in others, and that development must balance social, economic and environmental sustainability.
-Such SDGs are a universal call for action to create a world that is comprehensively sustainable by 2030 to end poverty, improve health and education, reduce inequality and injustice as well as address the urgency of climate change.
-Albeit the global COVID-19 pandemic has unleashed an unprecedented crisis in health, economic and social which is threatening lives and livelihoods and making the achievement of the SDGs even more challenging, the Group in still dedicated to driving accountable and sustainable business practices throughout the organisation by striking a balance between managing the financial performance and contributing to the social and environmental impacts in ensuring high standards of governance practiced across the business operations.
+The SDGs are a call for action by all countries to create a world that is comprehensively sustainable by 2030 to end poverty, improve health and education, reduce inequality and injustice while addressing the urgency of climate change and environmental protection.

+The COVID-19 pandemic has unleashed an unprecedented crisis in health, economic and social, and undermined the progress made on sustainable development.
+While the world is yet to fully recuperate from the social and economic repercussions of COVID-19, the Russia-Ukraine war poses another major threat causing the achievement of the SDGs even more challenging.
+Nevertheless, the Group is still dedicated to driving accountable and sustainable business practices throughout the organisation by striking a balance between managing the financial performance and contributing to the social and environmental impacts in ensuring high standards of governance practised across the business operations.